janpurba/sejukin-app/README.md

-# ❄️ Sejukin App - AC Service Management System
+# ❄️ Sejukin App - Service Management System

 A web-based application designed to assist field technicians in managing customer data, service history, and automated maintenance reminders.
 Built with a focus on data isolation (multi-tenancy) and clean architecture.